 - Valuation principle for the shares

 - Sale or Transfer or Transmission of Shares

 - Resolution process in case of a deadlock

 Learn to manage Disagreements

 Disputes must be handled swiftly and fairly.
-A shareholder agreement can serve to address the dispute in a systematic way before a conflict gets out of hand.
+A shareholder agreement can serve to address the dispute systematically before a conflict gets out of hand.
 Shareholders are bound by the dispute resolution procedure specified in the shareholder agreement, which may call for mediation or arbitration.
-Once the family members are aware of the dispute resolution procedures, then there are very less chances for the disputes to end up in arbitration, rather there are higher chances of disputes getting resolved amicably.
+Once the family members are aware of the dispute resolution procedures, then there are very few chances for the disputes to end up in arbitration, rather there are higher chances of disputes getting resolved amicably.

 If your family business does not have a shareholder agreement, now is the time to develop one.